 ‘Mero mole’ can be used in the following ways –

-- When someone performs an activity in which they’re a specialist OR that they enjoy
+- When someone performs an activity at which they’re a specialist OR enjoy

 - As a way of acknowledging that somebody is very good at something

-When someone performs an activity in which they’re a specialist OR that they enjoy very much
+When someone performs an activity at which they’re a specialist OR enjoy very much

 I imagine there’s something that you’re really good at, maybe even to the level of mastery.

 Well, in Mexican Spanish that “something” is your ‘mero mole’!